Trolleybuses in Salzburg: Former fleet

-Until recently, almost all of the trolleybuses operating on the Salzburg system were made either by the German company MAN or its Austrian counterpart Gräf & Stift.
+For many years until about 2000, almost all of the trolleybuses operating on the Salzburg system were made either by the German company MAN or its Austrian counterpart Gräf & Stift.
 After the former company took over the latter in 1971, the Gräf & Stift name remained in use as an MAN brand for the Austrian market and for trolleybuses until 2001, when ÖAF-Gräf & Stift AG was renamed MAN Sonderfahrzeuge AG.

-With the retirement of large numbers of Gräf & Stift vehicles since the start of the 21st century, the MAN/Gräf & Stift portion of the fleet has been now much reduced.
+With the gradual retirement of Gräf & Stift vehicles after the start of the 21st century, the proportion of the fleet represented by MAN/Gräf & Stift vehicles became smaller and smaller, until retirement of the last such vehicles in 2016.

 Some of the retired Salzburg vehicles were sold to other trolleybus operators.
 By that means, former Salzburg trolleybuses later entered service on the since-closed trolleybus system in Kapfenberg, Austria, and also in Germany (Eberswalde), Lithuania (Vilnius), Romania (Mediaş and Timișoara) and Russia (Perm and Rybinsk).

 Until 1975, trolleybuses also operated with trailers.
 Salzburg was the last trolleybus network in Austria in which this form of operation was to be found.
 There were four different models of trailer available.
 They were made by Gräf & Stift (type OA I), Kässbohrer (without model designation), Lohner (type OM 5/1) and Schumann (without model designation).

+The first low-floor trolleybuses to be added to the system were the 23 MAN articulated vehicles constructed between 1994 and 1997.
+One of them, fleet no. 240, was a used vehicle acquired from Kapfenberg.
+The remainder of the fleet continued to be high-floor vehicles until 2000.

+The last two-axle trolleybuses still used in regular service were retired around the end of 2003.
+These were the last of eight Steyr-built vehicles that were built in 1988.
+One of the Steyr vehicles, no. 109, was preserved as a heritage vehicles, and for a period starting in September 2005 it ran in regular service again, but as a special vehicle making only a single trip per day in the morning peak period.
+In 2005, the fleet totalled 92 vehicles.

+The last high-floor vehicles in the active fleet, apart from heritage vehicles used only for special services, were retired in July 2016.
+These were Gräf & Stift articulated trolleybuses built between 1988 and 1994, nos.
+200–228.
+One, fleet no. 220, was bought secondhand from the Kapfenberg trolleybus system.

+More new low-floor trolleybuses were purchased from Van Hool in 2000, from Solaris in 2009, and Hess in the 2010s.
+See "Current fleet" section, below.